Carl Bernstein

 Carl Milton Bernstein (/ˈbɜrnstiːn/ BURN-steen; born February 14, 1944) is an American investigative journalist and author.
 While a young reporter for The Washington Post in 1972, Bernstein was teamed up with Bob Woodward, and the two did much of the original news reporting on the Watergate scandal.
 These scandals led to numerous government investigations and the eventual resignation of President Richard Nixon.
-The work of Woodward and Bernstein was called "maybe the single greatest reporting effort of all time" by longtime journalism figure Gene Roberts.
+The work of Woodward and Bernstein was called "maybe the single greatest reporting effort of all time" by long-time journalism figure Gene Roberts.